 My original specialty was in elementary particle physics and relativistic quantum field theory.
-At FDU I have taught the entire physics curriculum from undergraduate courses in General Physics, University Physics, Mechanics, Electricity and Magnetism, Thermodynamics, Modern Physics, and Quantum Mechanics through to graduate courses in Statistical Mechanics, Electrodynamics, Quantum Theory, Relativistic Quantum Mechanics and Mathematical Methods of Theoretical Physics.
+At FDU I taught the entire physics curriculum from undergraduate courses in General Physics, University Physics, Mechanics, Electricity and Magnetism, Thermodynamics, Modern Physics, and Quantum Mechanics through to graduate courses in Statistical Mechanics, Electrodynamics, Quantum Theory, Relativistic Quantum Mechanics and Mathematical Methods of Theoretical Physics.

 My current professional interests include my original specialty in physics, elementary particle theory and relativistic quantum field theory and its implications for astronomy and, in particular, cosmology.
 The latter leads into my secondary area of interest in astronomy and general relativity where I have taught about the solar system, stars, black holes, relativity and cosmology at the introductory level for three decades.
-I have also developed an interest in archeoastronomy, the sutdy of pre-historic astronomy, especially in the American Southwest.
+I have also developed an interest in archeoastronomy, the study of prehistoric astronomy, especially in the American Southwest.

 B.A.
 Reed College, 1964